Groups ask Supreme Court to declare the all-male military draft unconstitutional

 The military removed its categorical ban on women in combat in 2013.
 All jobs became open to women two years later.
 The generals’ brief says women make up 17 percent of the military these days, about the same as the percentage on the New York City police force.

-And the generals say that the very basics of a military fighting force has changed in the last 40 years.
+And the generals say that the very basics of a military fighting force has changed in the past 40 years.

 Even in World War II, they say, less than half of the drafted men were assigned to combat roles.
 “That would be truer today than at any point in the past,” they argue.